SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-22-paris-in-the-20s.md

 going.

 My father would have just been graduating from high school in those days.
-It's a pleasant thought of an alternative universe, in which he'd been fortunate enough to take a _wanderjahr_ to experience Paris &amp; train his skills as an artist.
+It's a pleasant thought of an alternative universe, in which he'd have been fortunate enough to take a _wanderjahr_ to experience Paris &amp; train his considerable skills as an (amateur) artist.

 ---